Grow lights are expensive. Regular light bulbs are not.

 HID Plant Lights

-Finally, we come to traditional horticultural grow lights (if you already know you want to go with HID lighting, head here for help in choosing the right ones).
+Finally, we come to traditional horticultural grow lights (if you already know you want to go with HID lighting, head here for help in choosing the best bulbs).
 These are often referred to as HID lights and are further broken down into HPS and MH lights.

 HPS bulbs emit more of a red spectrum light, making them superior for flowering and fruiting, while MH bulbs emit more blue light, making them ideal for plant growth.